-Our student blogs are all written by current students, studying and often living on campus.
-Student bloggers are paid for their time and we don't edit their posts or tell them what to say.
-They record their thoughts, opinions and insights based on their own personal experience during their time at Warwick.
-If you are interested in becoming a blogger for the Economics department please contact our Online Communications Officer (email@example.com).
+Our Student Blogs are all written by current students, studying and often living on campus.
+We do not edit the posts or tell our bloggers what to say.
+These are their thoughts, opinions and insights and based on their own personal experiences of their time at Warwick.

 If you would like to become a blogger please email our Online Communications Officer: email@example.com